Michael Panasci - Chair

 He is passionate about educating people, especially fellow Texans, about the value of being able to access and explore our public lands across the nation.

 Brandon is fired up to help maintain BHA as the premier force among sportsmen groups in helping to preserve and protect our public lands across the nation.
 He’s enthusiastic about growing the membership of BHA in Texas and building the Texas chapter into a formidable voice influencing state policy-makers and politicians.
 He hopes to convince others that now is prime time to get off the bench and start getting our hands dirty in bringing awareness about our rights as public land-owners to the Lone Star State.
 Brandon hopes to partner with fellow Texans to finally become good shepherds of the public lands that we own.

-Jason Norris, Director of Public Outreach - Through Jason's experience in the outdoors, he has developed a deep respect for the public lands of this country.
+Jason Norris - Co-Director of Public Outreach - Through Jason's experience in the outdoors, he has developed a deep respect for the public lands of this country.
 This respect is what led Jason to become more involved.
 By joining BHA, he’s excited to add his voice to those seeking to influence national decisions that will affect sportsmen all across the United States.
 In striving to keep our public lands open and waters accessible, he’s also looking forward to new adventures and friendships.
 In his home state, he looks forward to working on these same issues, but also seeks to persuade policy-makers to open more areas for sportsmen in a state with severely limited public land opportunities.